 int LSsampGetPoints (pLSsample pSample, int pnSampSize, double pX)

-dodoic px)

-int

 Name Description pSample A reference to an instance of LSsample object. pnSampSize A reference to an integer specifying the sample size. pX A reference to a double pointer containing the sample.

 Use LSdistGetSamplePtr for fast access to the sample.